microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/system-workbench-st32-ide.md

 `> ./install_sw4stm32_XXX-vX.X.run`

 **Notes**
-- Please check to install the `STLinkServer` option when the Wizard asks you, you will need libraries installed with this package.
+- Check the `STLinkServer` option when the Wizard prompts you.
-- As the installation goes on, a command line prompt will ask you for your password.
-Be sure to check your terminal if the install looks stuck.
+- As the installation proceeds a command line prompt will ask you for your password.
+Be sure to check your terminal if the install appears stuck or takes longer than 5 minutes.

-When the installation is over, you will find the IDE under System Workbench in your applications.
+When the installation is over, you will be able to open the IDE under System Workbench in your applicationmenus

 ## Next Steps